s-guenther/hess-ems/README.md

 - __neural network__ ems in `neural.py`

 <sub>
-(*1) The original ems name in the publication is `filter`, which is also more in line with the rest of the literature.
+(*1) The original EMS name in the publication is `filter`, which is also more in line with the rest of the literature.
 However, this name would shadow the respective [https://docs.python.org/3/library/functions.html#filter](python builtin function) and we therefore chose to rename it to `lowpass` in this project.
 </sub>

-Additionally, the project contains:

-- `simulate.py` for simulating specific storage settings with specific hess-ems
-- `reference.py` for data export and import to/from hybrid
-- `timeseries.py` for data retrieval from estss
-- `visualize.py` for standardized simulation results visualization
-- `mockup.py` providing mockups for unimplemented features
-- `experiment.py` for creating published results and additional showcases
+See the source code documentation for further information.

 ## Requirements

 Developed with Python `3.11`.
-Should work with way older versions and newer versions as well
+Should work with way older versions since `3.6` (f-strings) as well.

 ## Installation